DavidLucha/StimControl/.dev_resources/IMMEDIATE_TODO.md

 check session params works (again) add support for sub-targeting on DAQs (e.d.
-Widefield1-Trigger)
+Widefield1-Trigger) Add support for function definitions that include other functions in protocol files

 DAQs sometimes not stopping automatically: Internal Error: The hardware did not report that it had stopped before the timer ran out